 - Name

 - Affiliations

 - Specific role relevant to project aims

 The total budget including indirect costs cannot exceed AUD \$1,000,000 (unless additional funding sources are available outside of these grants).
-FightMND does not provide funding for indirect costs.
+FightMND does not provide funding for indirect or overhead costs, or on-costs, of an Administering Institution.